 - DJI Phantom 3 Backpack by Koozam (Check Price)

-To me, there are five things to consider when purchasing a bag or backpack.
+There are five things to consider when purchasing a new backpack.
 That is size, comfort, value, organization, and capacity.
 Size in regards to the exterior size of the bag, which is number one when it comes to adhering to airline carry-on luggage rules.
 Comfort because you’re going to be wearing this bag, so if you have any plans to be walking around comfort is crucial.
 It’s no secret that everyone loves a good value, but with certain items, it pays off to go for the top of the line items.
 It all really comes down to the intended use and your budget.
 The organization, by this I mean pockets and compartments.
 Does it have 30?
 Or does it have one?
-Both numbers are a bit exaggerated but can be crucial depending on your travel style and what you plan to carry on the plane, like a drone for us.
+Both numbers are a bit exaggerated but can be crucial depending on your travel style and what you plan to carry on the plane, like a drone and electronics.

 When it comes to selecting your bag this is rule numero uno.
 Selecting a bag that adheres to size regulations for carry-on backpacks is all that matters, otherwise, you’re checking your bag.
 Game Over.
 The size of your bag goes beyond adhering to airline regulations.
 You should consider whether the backpack will slide under the seat in front of you, or whether the bag will fit comfortably on your back.